Dr Amy Louise Morgan

 Academic and research departments

-School of Literature and Languages, Faculty of Arts and Social Sciences.Biography
+Literature and Languages, School of Arts, Humanities and Creative Industries, Faculty of Arts, Business and Social Sciences.About

 I began working as a Lecturer in Medieval Literature at the University of Surrey in October 2017, after completing my PhD at the University of Surrey earlier in the year.
 My doctoral studentship, awarded by the University of Surrey, supported my research on queer time and space in medieval romance and the lays.
 In this study I analysed Bisclavret, Lanval, Sir Orfeo, Sir Gawain and the Green Knight, and The Wife of Bath's Prologue and Tale.